5 Things to Do Before Moving Out of Your House

 Your real estate agent can be a big help to you if you ask for advice.
-He or she has probably handled many closings just like yours, and can refer companies and individuals who can help to make your move go more smoothly.
+She has probably handled many closings just like yours, and can refer companies and individuals who can help to make your move go more smoothly.
 An experienced agent will most likely be able to spot potentially troublesome situations and prevent problems from happening in the first place, too.

-So, keep a few cleaning supplies handy for this purpose, a vacuum and a mop.
+Keep a few cleaning supplies handy for this purpose: a vacuum and a mop.
 It's not unusual for a seller to wonder how clean the house has to be after closing.
-Unless specific terms have been discussed in advance, "broom clean" is the usual standard: a thorough dusting, cleaning wipe-down and vacuuming of floors, surfaces, shelves and walls throughout the premises.
+Unless specific terms have been discussed in advance, "broom clean" is the usual standard: a thorough dusting, cleaning wipe-down, and vacuuming of floors, surfaces, shelves, and walls throughout the premises.
 In other words, clean the house like you have a security deposit at risk—even if the transaction was a short sale.

 Be considerate.
-Because other people are moving in, people probably much like you were when you originally bought the home.
+Other people are moving in, people probably much like you were when you originally bought the home.

-In a kitchen drawer, you might consider leaving your forwarding address for the new buyers, just in case any boxes or gifts are delivered to the house after you have moved out.
-Leave the mailbox key, the number of the mailbox and its location, if you live in a complex, for the buyer as well.
+Consider leaving your forwarding address for the new buyers, just in case any boxes or gifts are delivered to the house after you have moved out.
+Leave the mailbox key for the buyer, as well as the number of the mailbox and its location, if you live in a complex.
 Some centrally located mailboxes store keys at the post office.

-Third, notify the utility companies of your move.
-Give each utility the date to discontinue service and the address for forwarding your final utility bill.
+Let the utility companies (gas, electric, water, sewer, trash, garbage, and cable) know of your move.
+Give each one the date to discontinue service and the address for forwarding your final bill.
 Generally, that date will be the day the sale of your home closes.
-Ask your agent for a list of gas, electric, water, sewer, trash, garbage and cable utility companies.
-Remember to cancel your daily newspaper, if you subscribe to your news in print and discontinue/disconnect the security alarm service.
+Remember to cancel your daily newspaper, if you subscribe to your news in print, and discontinue/disconnect the security alarm service.

-Fourth, cancel your homeowner's insurance policy.
-You probably have already taken a new insurance policy to begin coverage on your new home, but that doesn't mean your insurance agent will automatically discontinue coverage on your existing home.
+You probably have already taken out a new homeowner's insurance policy to begin coverage on your new home, but that doesn't mean your insurance agent automatically discontinues coverage on your existing home.
 You might also have more than one insurance agent or have changed insurance agents but left your homeowner's policy in place.
 Your lender will not cancel your homeowner's insurance; you need to do it yourself.

-Fifth, organize your packed moving boxes.
-It is easier to move your boxes around before the movers arrive.
+Moving your packed boxes around is easier before the movers arrive.
 Remember that the first box on the truck means it will be the last box off the truck.
 Arrange the order of your boxes by rooms, if you can.
 Label the bedrooms by color or number, and make labels for each of the bedroom doors in your new home.
-This will help the movers to identify the correct rooms for each of your boxes.
+This step helps the movers identify the correct rooms for each of your boxes.

 You might also consider numbering your boxes after counting each of them.
 Your first box would be #1 of #99 master suite, for example.
-The second box #2 of #99 master suite.
-That gives you an easy way to count to determine whether any box was misplaced.
+The second box for that room would be #2 of #99 master suite.
+That gives you an easy way to determine whether any box was misplaced.

 At the time of writing, Elizabeth Weintraub, BRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California